opensearch-project/project-website/_posts/2024-06-19-optimizing-opensearch-with-fp16-quantization.md

 **Note**: We recommend setting `clip` to `true` only if very few elements lie outside of the supported range.
 Rounding the values may cause a drop in recall.

-During ingestion, make sure each dimension of the vector is in the supported range ([-65504.0, 65504.0]):
+During ingestion, make sure each dimension of the vector is within the supported range ([-65504.0, 65504.0]):

 ```json
 PUT test-index/_doc/1